-Updated - October 22 It might surprise you to know that 81% of the residents of Havant trust their council.
-With the national average score being just 64%, which in itself would seem a commendable result, that must put Havant Borough Council right up near the top of the league table of 'trustworthiness'.
-The figure … Continue reading HBC, planning applications and a little matter of trust
+Updated - 22 October Updated - 20 December It might surprise you to know that 81% of the residents of Havant trust their council.
+With the national average score being just 64%, which in itself would seem a commendable result, that must put Havant Borough Council right up near the top of the league table … Continue reading HBC, planning applications and a little matter of trust

 A typically tabloid headline which, if true, will be pounced on by Havant Borough Council for their next press release.
 The real number appears towards the end of the article.
 If we are to believe the content of the planning application, there will be just over 70 permanent jobs, at least some of which we … Continue reading The 32 New Lane ‘intended occupier’?
 The News believes it to be Amazon